ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/louisa-johnson-vip-tickets-give-away.markdown

   \ perform live!"
 section2-content: "The country’s leading supplier of specialist cooling services and\
   \ operate temporary solutions to clients across a full scale of industries, Andrews\
-  \ Air conditioning (https://www.andrews-sykes.com) is the sponsor of this amazing\
+  \ Air conditioning <a href=\"https://www.andrewssykes.com\">https://www.andrews-sykes.com</a>https://www.andrews-sykes.com\
-  \ event and thanks to them and NME, you could win a pair of VIP tickets to attend\
+  \ is the sponsor of this amazing event and thanks to them and NME, you could win\
-  \ the event!"
+  \ a pair of VIP tickets to attend the event!"
 section3-content: "<p>The X Factor winner, Louisa Johnson will headline The 25th Anniversary\
   \ concert at Indigo at The O2 on Friday 18 May where Radio and TV personality Dave\
   \ Berry will host the concert in which all funds raised will go to support the organisation’\